29 July 2020: Updated information

 When you want to harm yourself

-The feelings of self-harm will go away after a while.
-If you can cope with your distress without self-harming for a time, it will get easier over the next few hours.
-You can:
+Remember that the feelings of self-harm will go away after a while.
+If you can cope with your distress without self-harming for a time, it may get easier over the next few hours.

-- Talk to someone – if you are on your own perhaps you could phone a friend.
+- Talk to someone – if you are on your own perhaps you could phone a friend or use a helpline.
 Some helplines are listed at the end of this leaflet.

-- Distract yourself by going out, listening to music, or by doing something harmless that interests you.
+- Distract yourself by going out, listening to music, or by doing something that interests you.

-- Relax and focus your mind on something pleasant – your very own personal comforting place.
+- Relax and focus your mind on pleasant and positive thoughts.

 - Find another way to express your feelings such as squeezing ice cubes (which you can make with red juice to mimic blood if the sight of blood is important), or just drawing red lines on your skin.